 - A sense of freedom—Working as an emergency medical attendant means being free of the typical 9-to-5 routine.
 Aside from training, you usually have nobody looking over you shoulder when you're out in the field.
 And work schedules often allow you to get many days off in a row on a regular basis.

-- Good wage potential—In Canada, the median hourly wage for paramedics was $32.00 from 2016 to 2017.
-And the average high was $42.40.1 With growing cities and a population that's getting older and more prone to medical crises, the demand for emergency services could also grow.
+- Good wage potential—According to the Government of Canada's Job Bank, the median hourly wage for paramedics was $33.00 during the period from 2017 to 2018.
+And the top 10 percent of earners made $43.88 or more.
+With growing cities and a population that's getting older and more prone to medical crises, the demand for emergency services could also grow.
 And that could mean higher EMT incomes.

 - Diverse employment options—Ambulance services are just one type of employer you can approach.
 Other possibilities include fire departments, hospitals, public agencies, and companies in the industrial and mining sectors.